AlexeyKarz/target9game/README.md

 ## Overview

 The Target 9 Game is a command-line based game developed in C++.
 The game starts with an initial configuration of digits that is set on the difficulty level selected by the user.
-The user’s target is to change all of them to 9 in the minimum number of moves.
-The interaction with the game is done through the menu in the command line, which allows to make moves using row and column indexes, undo and redo moves, start a new game or finish the game.
+The user’s target is to change all of them to 9 in the minimum number of moves (the move suggests choosing a cell so all numbers in cell's column and row will be incremented).
+The interaction with the game is done through the menu in the command line, which allows to make moves using row and column indexes, undo and redo moves, start a new game, auto-solve it or finish the game.

+## File Structure

+The program consists of two main files:

+- `src/main.cpp`: This is the main file of the program where the game logic is implemented.
+- `tests/game_test.cpp`: This file contains the unit tests for the game logic.

-## Getting Started
+## Main Components

+### Main Game Loop

+The main game loop is where the user interacts with the game.
+The user is presented with a menu of options to choose from.
+These options include making a move, undoing a move, redoing a move, restarting the game, solving the game, and quitting the game.

+### Move Validation

+Before a move is made, it is validated to ensure it is within the acceptable range.
+If the move is not valid, the user is prompted to enter a valid move.

+### Game Solving

+The game can be solved automatically using two different strategies.
+If the game is in its initial state, a heuristic search strategy is used.
+If the game is not in its initial state, an exhaustive search strategy (BFS) is used.

-### Prerequisites
+### Undo and Redo

-- A C++ compiler (GCC recommended)
+The program keeps a history of moves made by the user.
+This allows the user to undo and redo moves.
+When a move is undone, it is stored in a separate stack of cancelled moves.
+When a move is redone, it is moved back to the history stack.

-### Installation
+### Victory Check

-1. Clone the repository to your local machine.
-2. Navigate to the project directory.
-3. Compile the `main.cpp` file using your C++ compiler.
-4. Run the compiled file to start the game.
+After each move, the program checks if the user has won the game.
+If the user has won, they are congratulated and asked if they want to play again.

+## Testing

+The program includes a suite of unit tests to ensure the game logic is working correctly.
+These tests cover the game solving algorithm, the undo and redo functionality, the victory check, and the game restart functionality.

+## Running the Program

+To run the program, compile the `src/main.cpp` file and execute the resulting binary.
+To run the tests, compile the `tests/game_test.cpp` file and execute the resulting binary.

-## Usage
+## Conclusion

-The game starts by asking the user to set the difficulty level.
-The difficulty level determines the number of random moves made at the beginning of the game.
-The user can then make moves, undo moves, redo moves, restart the game, or quit the game through the command-line menu.
+This game program is a fun and challenging puzzle game.
+It includes a variety of features to enhance the user experience, including move validation, automatic game solving, undo and redo functionality, and a victory check.
+The program is thoroughly tested to ensure the game logic is working correctly.

 ## Contributing